jdeluyck/kcoreorg-website/_posts/2010/2010-11-05-in-memoriam-2.md

 ---
 <img src="/assets/images/2010/11/Nero_Memories_1000-me.jpg" alt="Macchiatto - In Memoriam" width="80%" />

 Today we had to put Nero to sleep.
 Unfortunately he caught an infection, for which we treated him, but it was too late.
-He never really got better, and we couldn&#8217;t see him suffer any more.
-We&#8217;re gonna miss him very much, our little pooter.
+He never really got better, and we couldn't see him suffer any more.
+We're gonna miss him very much, our little pooter.

-May you rest in peace, Nero. &deg; August 2006 &#8211; &#8224; 5th Nov 2010
+May you rest in peace, Nero. &deg; August 2006 - &#8224; 5th Nov 2010